moutella/joycon2mouse/README.md

 # joycon2py

-A lightweight Python script that turns the Joy-Con 2's into working PC controllers.
+A lightweight Python script that turns the Joy-Con 2's (and the Pro Controller 2) into working PC controllers.

 Joy-Con 2's (Switch 2) currently do not work natively on PC.
 This project aims to fix that.